Scalable Model Editing via Customized Expert Networks: Conclusions

 \section{Conclusions}

-In this paper, we present SCEN, an innovative two-stage continuous training paradigm for model editing, which involves training a customized lightweight expert network for each sample to be edited.
+In this paper, we present SCEN, an innovative two-stage continuous training paradigm for model editing.
+This approach involves training a customized lightweight expert network for each sample to be edited.
 Additionally, we have developed a scalable dynamic neuron indexing mechanism that efficiently activates the corresponding experts.
-Our experimental results indicate that SCEN consistently surpasses the most recent baselines in model editing.
-Furthermore, we delve into the interpretability of LLMs with a focus on transformer-based architectures, substantiating that factual knowledge predominantly is stored in the latter layers of the language model.
-Looking ahead, we plan to explore advanced weight compression techniques aimed at decreasing the quantity of expert networks and indexing neurons.
+Our experimental results indicate that SCEN consistently surpasses the most latest state-of-the-art methods in model editing.
+Furthermore, we delve into the interpretability of LLMs with a focus on transformer-based architectures, substantiating that factual knowledge is predominantly stored in the latter layers of the language model.
+Looking ahead, we plan to explore advanced weight compression techniques aimed at reducing the number of expert networks and indexing neurons.
 This effort should lead to faster processing and less storage use, making model editing more practical and efficient.